 Counting votes cast before election day

 From 9am on election day, we can count advance votes.
 We count them at secure electorate headquarters across New Zealand.

 Returning officers in each electorate make sure the count follows the rules in the Electoral Act.

 Counting votes cast on election day

 After voting closes at 7pm, we count ordinary votes.
-The manager of each voting place opens the voting boxes and counts the party votes and electorate votes.
+The manager of each voting place opens the voting boxes and the party votes and electorate votes are counted.

 We publish the preliminary count results as they come in

-After 7pm on election night, we enter the preliminary count results into our national election results system.
+After 7pm on election night, the results are phoned through to headquarters where they are recorded in a spreadsheet.
+We enter the preliminary count results into our national election results system.
 We then publish the results on www.electionresults.govt.nz and give them to the media.

 Our target on election night is to have:

 We start the official count the day after election day.
 The chief electoral officer declares the official results 20 days after election day.